 Before Congress created the AOTC, many observers argued that existing tax subsidies had minimal impact on college enrollment because those subsidies went mostly to people who would have attended college even without the additional aid.
-Many low-income students who might have been the most influenced by reduced college costs received little or no benefit from the Hope and LLC credits because they were nonrefundable and thus could only offset income taxes owed.
+Many low-income students who might have been the most influenced by reduced college costs received little or no benefit from the Hope credit and the LLC because they were nonrefundable and thus could only offset income taxes owed.

 In response, the AOTC was made refundable, allowing lower-income families to receive the credit.
 Even so, students with incomes below $50,000 receive more aid from the Pell grant than from the tax credits.
 And even with the changes to the tax credits, it remains unclear whether tax credits increase college enrollment (figure 1).

-Using the tax system to subsidize higher education has two primary advantages over using traditional spending programs: (1) Students don’t have to fill out the daunting Free Application for Federal Student Aid (FAFSA) form to receive benefits; and (2) Every student who qualifies receives the full benefit for which they appear entitled.
-However, providing aid through the tax system also has disadvantages—notably, the delay in funds being received (up to 15 months after tuition was paid), a lack of transparency about why taxes went down, and potential mismatches in that the person receiving the credit or deduction may not be the student.
+Using the tax system to subsidize higher education has two primary advantages over using traditional spending programs: (1) students don’t have to fill out the daunting Free Application for Federal Student Aid form to receive benefits, and (2) every student who qualifies receives the full benefit for which he or she appears entitled.
+However, providing aid through the tax system also has disadvantages—notably, the delay in funds being received (up to 15 months after tuition was paid), a lack of transparency about why taxes went down, and potential mismatches in that the person receiving the credit or deduction is often not the student.

 options for reform